arcionlabs/arcion-docs/content/docs/source-setup/Cassandra.md

        port: 22
    ```
 **Steps to enable CDC Replication**
-1. Enable the CDC logging for the desired tables by setting the cdc property of table to true when creating or altering the table
+1. Enable the CDC logging for the desired tables by setting the cdc property of table to true when creating or altering the table:
    ```SQL
    CREATE TABLE foo (a int, b text, PRIMARY KEY(a)) WITH cdc=true;
    OR